HaoguangYang/omniveyor_gazebo_world/README.md

   - To fetch camera RGB and depth images, refer to the `/cam_d1/depth/image_rect_raw`, `/cam_d1/color/image_raw` topics, etc.
   - Referring to the launch file and urdf/xacro files in dependent package `omniveyor_common` for detailed explanation on available options.

+#### List of useful topics:
+  The robot operates with the following topics:
+  - `/cmd_vel` :arrow_left: type: `geometry_msgs/Twist`, velocity command to the OmniVeyor robot.

+  The robot provides the following topics:
+  - `/tf_static` :arrow_right: static transformations from the robot base link (geometric center, projected to the ground) to all sensors (one LiDAR, three optional cameras with builtin Inertial Measurement Units) onboard.
+The robot's URDF definition is provided in the `omniveyor_common` package.
+  - `/tf` :arrow_right: transformations between relatively moving frames.
+The OmniVeyor simulator provides the `odom` --> `base_link` transform, specifically.
+  - `/odom` :arrow_right: type: `nav_msgs/Odometry`, cumulative motion calculated from integrating wheel rotations.
+Updates at $50$ Hz.
+  - `/scan` :arrow_right: type: `sensor_msgs/Scan`, 2-D LiDAR scan provided by a simulated Hokuyo LiDAR located on the bottom of the robot.
+It provides distances to surroundings on the front half circle (field of view: right 90 degs --> front --> left 90 degs).
+Updates at $40$ Hz.
+  - (Optional) `/cam_d1/*` namespace :arrow_right: topics mimicking an Intel RealSense D435i camera, mounted on the top of the robot and facing front.
+Topics inside this namespace, as the topic names suggest, include a color image, a depth image, and an IMU readout.
+  - (Optional) `/cam_d2/*` namespace :arrow_right: topics mimicking an Intel RealSense D435i camera, mounted on the top of the robot and facing rear.
+Topics inside this namespace, as the topic names suggest, include a color image, a depth image, and an IMU readout.
+  - (Optional) `/cam_t1/*` namespace :arrow_right: topics mimicking an Intel Tracking T265 camera, mounted on the top of the robot and facing front.
+The camera performs internal visual-inertial odometry.
+Topics inside this namespace, as the topic names suggest, include video streams from two fisheye cameras, an IMU readout, and a fused visual odometry calculation.

 #### Consistency with the physical robot:
   (requires [standard setup procedure and dependency packages](https://github.com/HaoguangYang/omniveyor))
   ```sh